NexPlayer/NexPlayer_Unreal_Plugin/README.md

  <img  src="Source/Gifs/2020_11_17.gif" width="80%" height="80%" alt="Cube Demo" align="center"></img>
 </p>

-NexPlayer™ for Unreal Engine is a cross-platform video streaming player for Unreal Engine apps that supports video playback across all Android and Windows devices.
+NexPlayer™ for Unreal Engine is the only video streaming player that supports **HLS & DASH streaming** on **Android** and **Windows** devices.
-NexPlayer's Unreal video plugin is the only player supporting HLS & DASH streaming on **all Android & Windows devices.**
+The NexPlayer team is already working towards making it available for **more platforms!**

-This repository contains the NexPlayer™ Unreal Engine video streaming player plugin feature list as well as an installation guide.
-If you want to get a copy of our fully working demo, contact us at our [website](https://nexplayersdk.com/).
+This repository contains the NexPlayer™ for Unreal Engine video streaming player's feature list, as well as an installation guide.
+If you want to try a demo, please contact us on our [website](https://nexplayersdk.com/unreal-player-sdk-demo/).

 ## Table of Contents